EreckGordon/ng-iso/README.md

 ## Useful Commands
 - `ng serve` - Run in frontend development mode on port 4200.
-- `npm run serverLocal` - Run server on local machine (serves frontend and backend on port 8000).
+- `npm run serverLocal` - Full build of frontend and backend, then serves frontend and backend on port 8000.
+- `npm run serverRebuild` - Rebuild and run server on port 8000, assumes no frontend changes.
 - `npm run deploy` - Push server & frontend assets to github deployment repo.
+- `npm run analyze` - analyze your prod bundle to see code girth.
 - `yarn upgrade-interactive` - Upgrade only what you want to.